nanovazquez/nanovazquez.github.com/_posts/2012-07-12-metro-walkthrough-creating-different-listview-layouts.markdown

 ![](https://github.com/nanovazquez/nanovazquez.github.com/raw/master/_posts/metro-walkthrough-creating-different-listview-layouts/proportional-item-styles.png)

 > **Note:** Notice that we're adding an extra **10px** in the big items.
-This is because we need to include the margin between them in the final value.
-In case we include an item three times bigger than the smallest, we should add to the size the value of two margins.
+This is because we need to include the margin between the items in the final value.
+For instance, if we want to create an item three times bigger than the smallest, we should add to the desired size the equivalent of two margins.

-Until now, we didn't discuss about different screen resolutions, or even different screen orientations (landscape or portrait).
+Until now, we didn't discuss about different screen resolutions, or different screen orientations (landscape or portrait).
 One of the features of the metro style application is the ability to adapt to different views and orientations (i.e. [a flexible layout](http://msdn.microsoft.com/en-us/library/windows/apps/hh465386.aspx)) and we must take this into account when designing our ListView.
-You should start designing your application in a default size resolution, like 1366x768, but you must be prepared to **all** possible scenarios.
-For this, keep reading.
+You usually start designing your application in a default size resolution, like 1366x768, but you should (must) be prepared to **all** possible scenarios.
+If you're interested in this, keep reading.

 ## Level 2: Handling different resolutions

 The ListView is flexible enough to do most of the job for us, like arranging the items per column, calculating the available size.
-But what happens with your layout on bigger resolutions (which means more items per column)?
+But what happens with your layout on bigger resolutions? (which means more items per column).
 You might want to maintain the same layout, no matter the free space you have.
 Luckily, there's a property that comes to the rescue: [maxRows](http://msdn.microsoft.com/en-us/library/windows/apps/br211750.aspx).

 Use **maxRows** to set the max number of items per column in your layout.
 Add this property to the **gridLayoutOptions** object we defined in the previous code and set it to **2**.
 This will ensure that no more than 2 items will be stacked per column: